azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 myapi-7c74475b88-s5gmj              1/1     Running   0          36m
 ```

-Now please open another tab/command line window and kill one of the pods.
-Here, we pick `myapi-7c74475b88-7jhtq` - again, replace the pod name with one from your environment.
+Now open another tab/command line window and kill one of the pods.
+Here, we pick `myapi-7c74475b88-7jhtq` - replace the pod name with one from your environment.

 ```shell
 $ kubectl delete pod myapi-7c74475b88-7jhtq